Gun (video game): Awards

 The game was highly acclaimed by many, and has scored high ratings and awards.
 GameSpy awarded it "Editor's Choice" and "Xbox 360 Action Game of the Year", saying that it "needs a sequel and fast".
 The game's protagonist was placed #7 on Game Informers "Top 10 Heroes of 2005" list.
 At the 9th Annual Interactive Achievement Awards, Gun was nominated for "Outstanding Achievement in Original Musical Composition", "Outstanding Character Performance – Male", "Outstanding Character Performance – Female", and "Outstanding Achievement in Story and Character Development".

 The editors of Computer Games Magazine presented Gun with their 2005 "Best Voice Acting" award.
-It was a finalist for PC Gamer USs "Best Action Game 2005" award, which ultimately went to F.E.A.R..
+It was a finalist for PC Gamer US's "Best Action Game 2005" award, which ultimately went to F.E.A.R..

-Boycott by Indigenous American groups
+Boycott by Native Americans groups

 The Association for American Indian Development declared a boycott of the game, claiming that it contains "derogatory, harmful, and inaccurate depictions of American Indians".
 Featured on the Association's boycott-specific website was a petition demanding that Activision clean up various aspects of the game before re-releasing it to retailers; the group called for a worldwide recall of the game if the revision was not completed.
 The site suggested that a game in which players were required to kill members of specific ethnic groups, like African Americans, Irish, Mexicans, or Jews would never be tolerated, "but apparently, killing Indians is still fair game".
 The site also mentioned events and revelations that take place later in the game's story, but assert that they do not address the problematic portions from earlier sections of the game.

 On the now-defunct GamerGod.com website, contributor, Beth Dillon, concluded on January 31, 2006, that:

 Even though the historical period portrayed in Gun was fraught with racism, Activision's decision to publish a racially stereotyped video game represents a serious misstep in social responsibility.
 Like Custer's Revenge, Gun provokes wonder.
 In this case, the industry has unfortunately bought into the popular misconception that games are frivolous because they are made for fun.

 The game's publisher issued this brief statement:

 Activision does not condone or advocate any of the atrocities that occurred in the American West during the 1800s.
 Gun was designed to reflect the harshness of life on the American frontier at that time.
 It was not Activision's intention to offend any race or ethnic group with Gun, and we apologize to any who might have been offended by the game's depiction of historical events which have been conveyed not only through video games but through films, television programming, books and other media.